- As of January 21, 2020, Medicare Part B covers 12 acupuncture sessions within a 90 period to treat medically diagnosed chronic lower back pain.

 Acupuncture is a holistic remedy that has been practiced for thousands of years.
-Medical literature indicates that acupuncture may be an effective treatment for acute and chronic pain.
-However, acupuncture has yet to become an accepted replacement for more traditional treatment in Western medicine.
+Medical literature indicates that, depending on the circumstances, acupuncture may be an effective treatment for acute and chronic pain.

 At this time, Medicare doesn’t cover massage therapy, even in instances when it’s prescribed by your doctor.

-Medicare covers adjustments to your spine performed by a chiropractor.
+Medicare Part B covers adjustments to your spine performed by a chiropractor.
 If you have a diagnosis of a slipped bone in your spine, you may be eligible for medically necessary chiropractic treatments.

-According to Medicare’s policies, you’ll still be responsible for 20 percent of the treatment’s cost until you meet your yearly deductible.
+According to Medicare’s policies, you’ll still be responsible for 20 percent of the treatment’s cost, as well as your Medicare Part B yearly deductible.

-Medicare doesn’t cover other services a chiropractor might provide or prescribe, such as acupuncture and massage.
+Medicare does not cover other services a chiropractor might provide or prescribe, such as acupuncture and massage, and Medicare does not cover tests ordered by a chiropractor such as X-ray.

 Medicare Part B covers medically necessary physical therapy treatments.
 These treatments must be performed by a physical therapist who participates in Medicare and prescribed by a doctor who submits documentation showing that you need the treatment.

-You’ll still be responsible for 20 percent of the treatment cost until you meet your yearly Part B deductible.
+You’ll still be responsible for 20 percent of the treatment cost, as well as your Medicare Part B yearly deductible.

-In addition to Medicare parts A and B, there are additional plans that you can purchase to increase your coverage.
+In addition to Medicare Part A and Medicare Part B, there are additional plans that you can purchase to increase your coverage.

-Medicare Part C (Medicare Advantage) plans are private insurance plans that provide the benefits of Original Medicare combined with options from private insurance companies.
+Medicare Part C (Medicare Advantage) plans are private insurance plans that provide the benefits of original Medicare combined with options from private insurance companies.
+Advantage plans must cover services that Medicare Part B covers, so any Medicare Advantage plan must cover acupuncture at least the same as Medicare Part B.

 Part C may deny claims for alternative treatments.
-If you have a Medicare Advantage plan, you’ll need to ask your provider their policy for acupuncture and other alternative medical treatments.
+If you have a Medicare Advantage plan, ask your provider their policy for other alternative medical treatments.

-Private insurance plans are the most likely to cover alternative therapies like acupuncture and yoga.
+Private insurance plans are the most likely to cover alternative therapies.
 While the initial cost of private insurance plans may be higher, these plans may reduce costs of alternative therapies.

 Tips for navigating Medicare choices